maxdotdotg/ansible-osx-setup/README.md

 # MacOS Setup with Ansible

 This repository contains an Ansible configuration for setting up a Mac from scratch.
-It's primary purpose is setting up a new Mac from scratch, but I endeavor to also use it for adding new software as I go so that it remains up to date.
-At the moment it's being used for setting up M1 based Macs running MacOS Monterey.
+It's primary purpose is setting up a new Mac from scratch.

 ## Getting Started